alexwkleung/TermStylist/README.md

 TermStylist uses `ostream` overloads with a function that returns an output stream containing the string of the ANSI escape code.

-**Remember to reset your attributes/colours using the Reset syntax (i.e., `termstylist::RESET_Default`) or the default syntax correlated to the colour type/attributes you're using (i.e., `termstylist::FG_Default`).
+**Remember to reset your attributes/colours using the Reset syntax (i.e., `termstylist::RESET_Default`) or the default syntax correlated to the colour type you're using (i.e., `termstylist::FG_Default`).

 ---